 Education Funding

-Although limited, some state and federal educational funds can be used to support school health services.
+Although limited, some state and federal educational funds can support school health services.
 Many SBHCs provide services–such as case management, teacher consultation, and youth development–for which they cannot bill insurance carriers, and educational funds can be a critical supplement to reimbursement revenues.

 Schools can use existing funding to support school health services.
-For example, districts can choose to use a portion of their Title I-A or LEA Medi-Cal dollars to support school health services.
+For example, districts can choose to use a portion of their Title I-A, LEA Medi-Cal, or Local Control Funding Formula (LCFF) dollars to support school health services.
 In addition, school districts can apply for competitive grant funding to enhance their current resources.
 Educators and others who support school health services should both seek new funding and urge decision-makers to direct existing funding to health services.
+See below for a list of education funds that can be used to pay for school health services.

-Finally, to stay updated on school health center funding opportunities, you can:
+To stay updated on school health funding opportunities, you can:

 • Title I-A of the Elementary and Secondary Education Act